Your Agents Need a Flight Plan

 But autopilot isn't just about speed.
 It's about letting go of the controls.

-Maverick doesn't just run agents — it choreographs them.
-Implementers hand off to reviewers.
-Reviewers surface findings.
-Fixers resolve them.
-Validators confirm the fix.
+Maverick doesn't just run agents — it choreographs 26+ specialized agents across four workflows.
+Implementers hand off to validators.
+Validators trigger fixers on failure.
+Reviewers run in parallel.
+Fixers must report on every finding.
 The cycle repeats until everything passes or there's nothing left to try.

-From a spec to a stack of clean commits.
+From a PRD to a stack of clean commits.
 From a backlog to a branch ready to push. #ComeFlyWithMe

 How It Works